Society’s View on Exercise

-Exercise is seen as this really healthy thing within society.
+Exercise is seen as this really “healthy” thing within society.
 We praise each other for fitness goals: steps taken, higher weights lifted, more complex yoga poses mastered, and further distances achieved in our runs.
-Exercise is not something we simply do for our bodies, but has now become the latest investment for our minds and mental health as well.
+Exercise is not something we simply do for our bodies but has now become the latest investment for our minds and mental health as well.

 On the surface, this is an incredibly positive message for those who’ve never had a strained relationship with exercise.
 Moving your body to support your mood is something I definitely support, but the motivation behind it must come from the right place.

-The truth is moving your body can be a truly amazing and pleasurable experience, or it can feel like punishment if you’re in a bad head-space with food, self-image and self-worth.
+The truth is moving your body can be a truly amazing and pleasurable experience.
+Or it can feel like punishment if you’re in a bad head-space with food, self-image, and self-worth.

-How ED Interferes
+How ED Interferes with Exercise

 Having an eating disorder changes the way you think.
 Your mind becomes a check-list of must-do’s and you’re almost convinced that these actions are your true values.
-On the surface I convinced myself and others that the workouts I was doing were purely for my mood and enjoyment, but the truth is I was still uncomfortable in my changing body and fearful of the physical restoration I so desperately needed.
+On the surface I convinced myself and others that the exercise workouts I was doing were purely for my mood and enjoyment, but the truth is I was still uncomfortable in my changing body and fearful of the physical restoration I so desperately needed.

 So what changed?